-Stephen Solomons Partner
+Stephen Solomons Consultant

 Stephen is an experienced property lawyer, advising on all aspects of commercial, industrial, residential and mixed-use developments as well as acquisitions, disposals and management.

 Main areas of practice

 Stephen advises on a broad spread of investment and development projects including the acquisition and disposal of portfolios, joint ventures and forward funding agreements.

 Stephen has developed a strong client base ranging from entrepreneurial and mid-tier property investors and developers, to off-shore investment vehicles and funds.
 He acts for corporate entities as well as retailers.
 Stephen has also built a strong supporting network of key business intermediaries.